josefdeutsch/josefmobile/README.md

 Its goal is to provide my digital artworks to television.

 ## Why this Project?
+I developed Joseph because I was looking for alternative ways to present my art.
+During my work I was confronted more and more with the idea of digital space.
+What exactly is digital space and how does it show itself?

+The way of reinterpreting an exhibition space captivates me and has motivated me so much to implement and complete joseph according to my ideas.
-Joseph is a work of art and “The expression wanders through space” is the message that comes from the heart of the matter.
-The artwork Joseph declares space and there are sculptures in this space.
-It is a digital space with and there is.
-I'm sure you're in a room right now too.
-Can you imagine that you are looking from one room to the other?
-Joseph makes it possible.
-With your mobile phone, you select and synchronize with your account.
-Download josephtv and show great art on your TV.
+In the end, Joseph himself became a work of art and “The expression wanders through space” is the message that emanates from the heart of the matter.

 ## What have I learned?
 In this project you will: